pikido-edutainment/CleanRTOS/ReadMe.txt

 Just checkout the examples to see how it can be used.

-Note: The CleanRTOS library does not depend on Arduino IDE.
-It can be used on any other ESP32 supporting platform as well.

 Enjoy!
 Marius

+PS:
+The CleanRTOS library does not depend on Arduino IDE.
+It can be used on any other ESP32 supporting platform as well.

+For instance for faster building with better debug feedback, I personally like to use the ESP_IDF.

+PS2:
+If you also like to use Arduino libraries for ESP32 that do depend on Arduino IDE, you can achieve with by a small trick.
+Just read the ReadMe file in the folder "extras\for building with ESP_IDF" if you'd like to try that road.

+PS3:
+To view ESP_LOGI output messages in Arduino IDE, set Tools -> Core Debug Level to "info" and Serial Monitor baud rate to 115200
+When using ESP_IDF, make sure that CONFIG_LOG_DEFAULT_LEVEL_INFO=y in sdkconfig